 The simple fact is good drivers become bad drivers if they work while tired—even if they’re the most talented or experienced person on your team.
 For this reason, drivers must stick to their Hours of Service (HOS) guidelines to avoid overworking and endangering themselves and others on the road.

 Electronic Logging Devices (ELDs) automatically record your drivers’ Hours of Service and making reports easily available to fleet managers.

 Although these devices have been around for years, it wasn’t until 2019 that all commercial vehicles had to legally switch from AOBRDs to ELDs in the US.
-ELDs will also soon be required in Canada, with a mandate effective June 12, 2021, stating that anyone currently required to maintain a daily paper log must switch to electronic logging devices.
+ELDs are now required in Canada, with the Canadian mandate now effective as of June 12, 2021, stating that anyone currently required to maintain a daily paper log must switch to electronic logging devices.
 Here is how ELDs will be managed differently in Canada.

 With these ELD mandates in full force, it’s the perfect time to dive into why the HOS rules are so important to both carriers and truck drivers alike.

 On June 1, 2020, the Federal Motor Carrier Safety Administration (FMCSA) revised HOS regulations.
 The new rules came into effect on September 29, 2020—and all motor carriers must now comply with them.